 Now, if we come to the church, it is indeed the body of Christ.
-But the word of God speaks of the church below, and calls the gathering together of believers down here *the church, the house of God,* in which one must learn to behave oneself, and where there is activity of ministry by which this body grows.
+But the word of God speaks of the church below, and calls the gathering together of believers down here *the church, the house of God*, in which one must learn to behave oneself, and where there is activity of ministry by which this body grows.
 I will not abandon this scriptural application of the word, because I admit that at last, through the faithfulness of God, all the church will be assembled above.
-The object (and it is a signal one) of this pamphlet which I am now answering is to destroy the idea of an assembly on earth, and of the responsibility of that assembly; but I have discussed these points in the *Remarks on the State of the Church.* I will only remark that Mr. Olivier contradicts the word in his reasonings.
-The national churches are not churches (it is difficult to avoid conventional terms), &#8220;seeing that they do not assemble together, and that the word *church* signifies &#8216;assembly.&#8217;&#8221; (p.
-52).
-But (pp. 116, 117) he says that my views about the church and the body of Christ are false, and contrary to the ideas of Scripture, as to the assembly of the church, since the
+The object (and it is a signal one) of this pamphlet which I am now answering is to destroy the idea of an assembly on earth, and of the responsibility of that assembly; but I have discussed these points in the *Remarks on the State of the Church*.
+I will only remark that Mr. Olivier contradicts the word in his reasonings.
+The national churches are not churches (it is difficult to avoid conventional terms), "seeing that they do not assemble together, and that the word *church* signifies 'assembly'". (page 52).
+But (pages 116, 117) he says that my views about the church and the body of Christ are false, and contrary to the ideas of Scripture, as to the assembly of the church, since the

 {288}